Talk to somebody

 Counsellors should be members of a professional body, such as the British Association for Counselling & Psychotherapy or the United Kingdom Council for Psychotherapy.

 Here are a few options:

-- RNIB's Emotional Support Service.
-As well as helping you find out what counselling is available in your area, we can provide counselling over the phone.
-We usually offer eight to 10 sessions with a trained counsellor, and can help partners and children too.
+- Sight Loss Counselling Team.
+As well as helping you find out what counselling is available in your area, we can provide counselling over the phone and online.
+We usually offer eight sessions with a trained counsellor and can help partners and children too.
 Our team understand the impact of sight loss and can offer a huge knowledge of all eye conditions.
-You can contact us by emailing firstname.lastname@example.org or call the RNIB Helpline on 0303 123 9999 and ask to be referred to the Sight Loss Counselling Team.
+You can contact us by emailing [email protected] or call our Helpline on 0303 123 9999 and ask to be referred to the Sight Loss Counselling Team.
 We also have a list of RNIB accredited private counsellors who have completed an RNIB training course on 'Counselling for Sight Loss'.
 They offer face to face, telephone and online counselling across the UK and Ireland.

 - Your GP: Some GP surgeries have a counsellor based at the practice or can refer you to a hospital or community-based service.